 “It was Preparation Day (that is, the day before the Sabbath).
 So as evening approached, Joseph of Arimathea, a prominent member of the Council, who was himself waiting for the kingdom of God, went boldly to Pilate and asked for Jesus’ body.”

 Joseph was a prominent member of the Sanhedrin, the leadership council who had just convicted Jesus and sentenced him to death.
-Luke tells us that Joseph was one of the council members who made it clear that he did not agree with the decision.
-Think of this: Jesus’ family members didn’t go to ask for his body, but Joseph, a member of the council who sent Jesus to his death, did.
-That is courage.
+Luke tells us that Joseph was one of the council members who made it clear that he disagreed with the decision.
+Then consider this: Jesus’ family members didn’t ask for his body, but rather Joseph, a member of the council who sent Jesus to his death.
+That's courage.

 - Pray: for 5-minutes, for one person you know who needs Christ.